alanderos91/MVDA.jl/README.md

 This function splits data into cross validation and test sets.
 The cross validation set is used to tune hyperparameters and thus further split to training and validation subsets.
 We permute the cross validation set in each replicate, but the test set is fixed.

-This function accepts the same keyword arguments as `MVDA.cv` and `MVDA.fit!`.
+This function accepts the same keyword arguments as `MVDA.cv` and `MVDA.solve_constrained!`.

 <details>
 <summary> Example of repeated k-fold cross validation</summary>